Contact Us for a Free Consultation (213) 542-0979

 The state of California is a primary source of cybercrimes in the United States, which is also commonly known as “internet fraud.”
 Local prosecutors are often aggressive in their pursuit of filing charges against anyone suspected of committing internet fraud cases.

-In fact, many District Attorney Offices have specialized units that are responsible for investigating and bringing criminal charges in cybercrime cases.
+Many District Attorney Offices have specialized units for investigating and bringing criminal charges in cybercrime cases.

-The term “cybercrime” is broad and actually describes many state or federal related crimes committed over the internet.
+The term “cybercrime” is broad and describes many state or federal-related crimes committed over the internet.

-Most cybercrimes in California prosecuted under state laws, but there are some serious felony cases that are often charged as a federal offense.
+Most crimes in California are prosecuted under state laws, but some severe felony cases are often charged as federal offenses.
 The most common forms of cybercrimes include:

-• credit card fraud which means stealing someone's credit or debit card or the information to frequently receive good or services;
+• credit card fraud, which means stealing someone's credit or debit card or the information to receive goods or services frequently;

 • child pornography which includes the distribution and downloading of child porn images and videos;